pylhc/tfs/doc/tfsformat.rst

     $                   %d                   %s                  %le

-Afterwards, all contain the data of the table, right-aligned with the column names.
+Afterwards all lines contain the data of the table, one row per line, right-aligned with the column names.
-Following the example above, a table line would look like:
+Following the example above, a few table lines would look like:

 .. code-block::